eladfeld/TradingSystem/README.md

 You can initialize the system to a specific state. in the state.ts file, define the subscribers, stores, and transactions that the state will contain on startup.
 Toggle this feature with the SHOULD_INIT_STATE parameter in config.ts.
 The state will be acheived only by legal interactions with the system at the highest level (as if a user performed the necesary actions one by one).
 If the desired initial state can not be successfully acheived, the system will shut down.
 StateBuilder.ts may come in handy for creating states in a tidy and compact manner.
+It will also enforce proper typing. refer to the type interfaces in  [StateBuilder.ts](dev/Server/src/ServiceLayer/state/StateBuilder.ts)

 ## Unsupported Initial States
 - states that depend on closing a store